drsshk/docuhub/Readme.md

 ## Executive Summary

-DocuHub is an enterprise-grade Django web application designed to manage technical drawing versions with automated approval workflows, comprehensive audit trails, and integrated email notification systems.
+DocuHub is an enterprise-grade Django web application designed to provide a **Streamlined Document Workflow** for managing technical drawing versions with automated approval workflows, comprehensive audit trails, and integrated email notification systems.
 The platform provides structured project lifecycle management with role-based access control and enterprise security features.

+## User Registration

+User registration in DocuHub is handled by administrators.
+When an admin creates a new user, a password is automatically generated and sent to the user's email.
+For security, passwords are encrypted and cannot be viewed by anyone, including administrators, in the database.

 ## System Architecture

 ### Technology Stack
 - **Backend Framework**: Django 4.2.7 with Python 3.8+
 - **Database**: MySQL with SQLite development support
-- **Caching Layer**: Redis for production environments

 - **Email Service**: Brevo API integration
 - **API Framework**: Django REST Framework
 - **Authentication**: Token-based and session authentication